 Set a realistic price.
-Check out property listings, recent selling prices in your street or suburb, head out to auctions, or get detailed, useful information with a free NAB Property Insights Report.
+Check out property listings, recent selling prices in your street or suburb, head out to auctions, or get details, useful information with a free NAB property insights report, opens in new window.

 "Visiting open houses (or auctions if they’re common in your local area), speaking to agents, and utilising property profiler reports will all help to inform you on the market," says Mark Browning, Head of Valuations, Customer Services at NAB.
 To be prepared when entering the market, get our tips on how to know your property's real value.